pytorch/tutorials/advanced_source/generic_join.rst

 ``bool`` argument ``is_last_joiner``, which indicates if the rank was one of the last to join.
 The argument may be useful for synchronization.

-To provide concrete examples of what these hooks may look like, the ``ZeroRedundancyOptimizer`` main hook performs an optimizer step per normal since the joined rank is still responsible for updating and synchronizing its shard of the parameters, and the ``DistributedDataParallel`` post-hook broadcasts the final updated model from one of the last joining ranks to ensure that it is the same across all ranks.
+To give concrete examples of what these hooks may look like, the provided ``ZeroRedundancyOptimizer`` main hook performs an optimizer step per normal since the joined rank is still responsible for updating and synchronizing its shard of the parameters, and the provided ``DistributedDataParallel`` post-hook broadcasts the final updated model from one of the last joining ranks to ensure that it is the same across all ranks.